Garden Tips

 2. It replenishes (if organic) the soil for next year.

 3. It helps greatly with weed control.
-(Maybe this should be #1!)

 For flower gardens you can use wood chips, bark chips, cocoa hulls, and various materials that nurseries sell.
 For flower gardens, a mulch that remains through-out the year is good but in a vegetable garden you want a material that decomposes readily so that at the end of the season your bed can be turned under.

-Don’t let the first warm spring days fool you into removing the protective mulch you have on plants.
-If you are really itching to do something outside, pick up sticks blown down from trees, take a walk around your yard and check things out, wash your windows, etc. But be patient and don’t remove that mulch yet, I can almost guarantee there will be more freezing and thawing.
-Freezing and thawing is what will hurt your perennials, not the cold.
-Unless you are trying to grow a tender perennial and then that is another topic.
+Don't let the first warm spring days fool you into removing the protective mulch you have on plants.
+If you are really itching to do something outside, pick up sticks blown down from trees, take a walk around your yard and check things out, wash your windows, etc. But be patient and don't remove that mulch yet, I can almost guarantee there will be more freezing and thawing.
+Freezing and thawing is what will hurt your perennials, not the cold; unless you are trying to grow a tender perennial and then that is another topic.

 Zones